-- Scholarship Award: The scholarships carry a monthly stipend of 1400 Euro.
+- Scholarship Award: The grants carry a monthly stipend of 1400 Euro.
 This is a base amount.
 Scholarship recipients will receive supplements for one or more children and may be eligible for further supplements.
 Detailed information can be found here.
-The scholarships will be awarded for two years with an option for an extension of up to two further years.
+The financial aid positions will be awarded for two years with an option for an extension of up to two further years.

-- Nationality: Scholarships are available for international students.
+- Nationality: The studentships are available for international students.

-- Number of Scholarships: Three scholarships are available.
+- Number of Scholarships: Three opportunities are available.